 Bicycling education for adults can build confidence and improve safety by incorporating both presentations and onbike practice covering rules of the road and safe bicycling skills.
-The League of American Bicyclists offers multiple curricula that can be taught by League Certified Instructors in the area.9 Additionally, Metro's Bicycle Education Safety Training (BEST) program, BikeCulverCity, and the Los Angeles County Bicycle Coalition (LACBC) as well as the ongoing Safe Routes to School (SRTS)

-Program lead classes that teach people to bike on city streets safely, how to maintain their bike, and bicycling etiquette.10 The City can support these efforts by funding classes or providing meeting space or other in-kind donations to support education opportunities.
+The League of American Bicyclists offers multiple curricula that can be taught by League Certified Instructors in the area.
+Additionally, Metro's Bicycle Education Safety Training (BEST) program, BikeCulverCity, and the Los Angeles County Bicycle Coalition (LACBC) lead classes that teach people to bike on city streets safely, how to maintain their bike, and bicycling etiquette.
+The City can support these efforts by funding classes or providing meeting space or other in-kind donations to support education opportunities.